 Origins and History

 Since 1993, JSEA (now Jesuit Schools Network) has offered the Seminars in Ignatian Leadership, a three-year program to train Ignatian Leaders for the Jesuit school of the future.
 The successor to the Jesuit Secondary School Administrator Program (JSSAP) offered by the JSEA’s Commission on Research and Development (CORD) at Fordham University, the seminars have over 300 graduates, contributing to Ignatian leadership in Jesuit schools.
-The seminars had been offered under a cohort model with each cohort meeting twice per year, once in October and once in February for a total of six sessions.
+The seminars had been offered under a cohort model with each cohort meeting twice per year, typically once in October and once in February for a total of six sessions.
 There were different themes for each year – Year 1: Ignatian Leadership and Apostolic Vision, Year 2: Ignatian Leadership and the Responsible Use of Power, and Year 3: Ignatian Leadership and the Dynamics of Change.

 The four session themes and foci: